lexivn/meet/README.md

 # Meet App

+Meet is a Progressive Web App (PWA) designed to manage events seamlessly both online and offline.
+Users can log in using Google's OAuth, access their Google Calendar events, and interact with a user-friendly interface.
+The application also includes visual representations of data through graphs and charts.
+Extensive testing has been implemented using technologies such as Google's Puppeteer, JEST, and Cucumber Gherkin.

 ## Objective

 Create a serverless, progressive web application (PWA) in React following the test-driven development (TDD) approach, integrating with Google Calendar API to fetch and showcase upcoming events.

 ## Context

 Serverless and PWAs have grown in popularity over the last few years, and they’re both considered to be the future of web development.
 By combining these two concepts, your app will not only work as a normal web application, but it will also reap the benefits of both serverless architecture and PWAs:

-● Serverless: No backend maintenance, easy to scale, always available, no cost for idle time.
+- Serverless: No backend maintenance, easy to scale, always available, no cost for idle time.
-● PWAs: Instant loading, offline support, push notifications, “add to home screen” prompt, responsive design, and cross-platform compatibility.
+- PWAs: Instant loading, offline support, push notifications, “add to home screen” prompt, responsive design, and cross-platform compatibility.
   For this app, you’ll be using a TDD approach (Test Driven Development), where you write tests before writing the actual functionality for your app in code.
 Writing tests forces you to focus on the requirements of your application before jumping into the code.
 TDD relies on the repetition of a very short development cycle, allowing you to get immediate feedback and deliver high-quality code.
 Last but not least, you’ll add some graphs to your app, which will make it more visually appealing and allow you to more easily draw conclusions from the data.
 A picture is worth a thousand words, right?
 With a number of visualization techniques under your belt, you’ll be able to display any type of data you want and produce a variety of output formats.
 Your app will allow users to search for a city and get a list of events hosted in that city.
 For the data visualization component, you’ll add two charts—one that shows how many events will take place in each location (via a scatterplot), and another that visualizes the popularity of event genres (via a pie chart).

 ## Use of the Serverless Function in the App.

 Serverless Authorization Function (AWS Lambda OAuth) will be used to provide authentication to the clients of my Meet app by using the third-party app of Google.
 This will allow the clients to authenticate without the need for clients to share credentials, an then an acess token or authorization code will be generated for each user, that authorizes your Meet app user to see the event data from the Google API.

-# Your Project Requirements
+# Requirements

 ## Key Features: